Exp-Micro-Ecol-Hub/emeh-protocols/CONTRIBUTING.md

 Guidelines for contributing
 ===========================

 We invite you to assist us improve, update, and add to the protocols in this repository.
+Such suggestions will be reviewed by Owen Petchey and or Florian Altermatt, or a delegate of them, potentially discussed, and then either accepted or not.
+If not accepted, the suggestion and discussion will remain present on this website (as an Issue).

 There are two ways to do this: